 Emission sampling is not required for the standard three-phase exhaust test performed in the supplemental two-day diurnal test sequence shown in Figure 3A.

-The Executive Officer may conduct certification confirmatory tests and in-use compliance tests of plug-in hybrid electric vehicles using any of the following battery state-of-charge levels:
+The Executive Officer may conduct certification confirmatory tests and in-use compliance tests of plug-in hybrid electric vehicles using any of the following battery state-of-charge levels as deemed appropriate using good engineering judgement:

 As specified in sections III.D.1.11.4. or III.D.1.17.5., as applicable.